surajiitd/Literature-Survey/to_read_papers_list.md

 Here are the basics:

 - :white_check_mark:  Click anywhere and just start typing
-- :green_check_mark:  Hit `/` to see all the types of content you can add - headers, videos, sub pages, etc.
+- :heavy_check_mark:  Hit `/` to see all the types of content you can add - headers, videos, sub pages, etc.

     [Example sub page](https://www.notion.so/Example-sub-page-78d2704593f04d24b3354ab4dc6c815b)